Reed Cowan

 Darrin Reed Cowan (also known as Reed Abplanalp-Cowan) (born July 24, 1972) is an American journalist.
-He currently serves as an anchor of CBS News 24/7.
+He currently serves as an anchor for CBS News 24/7 as well as the co-anchor of the CBS News Bay Area Morning Edition.

 Cowan co-directed the GLAAD Media Award winning 2010 documentary 8: The Mormon Proposition with Steven Greenstreet.

 Career

 Cowan started his journalism career working as a radio disc-jockey for KNEU Radio in Roosevelt, Utah.
 In 1995, Cowan worked as a part-time on-air reporter for Fox's KSTU in Salt Lake City, Utah while a student at Utah State University.
 From there he assumed full-time positions as an anchor for KBAK-TV in Bakersfield, California, and as an anchor for WWTV in Cadillac, Michigan.
 Cowan next worked as a reporter and weekend morning anchor for KSL-TV in Salt Lake City.

 After KSL-TV, Cowan moved to KTVX, also in Salt Lake City.
 While there, he anchored Good Morning Utah and covered the terrorist attacks of 9-11, the kidnapping of Elizabeth Smart, the murder of Lori Hacking, the death of former President Ronald Reagan and the fugitive stories of polygamist sect leader Warren Jeffs.

 Along with Jordan Whitney, Cowan won a local Rocky Mountain Emmy Award in 2008 for editing a piece called Emo Culture.
 Cowan was nominated alongside coworkers Robbin Simmons, Dianna Reed and Chris Volz for the 2008 and 2009 Suncoast Regional Emmy Awards but they failed to win any prizes.

+In 2022, Cowan joined CBS News Bay Area as a reporter and anchor.

+In June 2024, Cowan was named as an anchor of CBS News 24/7.
+He continues to serve at CBS News Bay Area.